-In the early days of cloud computing, much attention was focused on cost savings, but CIOs have realized that what really makes a difference is the way that cloud offers a great deal more flexibility in deployment and management of resources.
-However, this can only be achieved by integration and automation of DDI with the cloud orchestration process to accelerate provisioning and deprovisioning of VMs.
+In the early days of cloud computing, much attention was focused on cost savings, but CIOs have realized that what makes a difference is the way that the cloud offers a great deal more flexibility in the deployment and management of resources.
+However, this can only be achieved by integration and automation of DDI with the cloud orchestration process to accelerate the provisioning and de-provisioning of VMs.
 In effect, DDI becomes a prerequisite for efficiently managing distributed infrastructure on top of multiple cloud providers.

 Smart DDI for your network: enhancing agility, cost-effectiveness, and security

 It’s not just about making existing systems work better, however.
 The use of DDI brings a range of additional enhancements that take IT systems to the next level.
 For example, leading solutions offer a higher degree of scalability by allowing for the provision of up to 10 million IP addresses, simplifying IPv6 management and transition, as well as providing multi-tenancy support.
 Also, the capacity to handle large volumes of queries (up to 17M QPS for advanced solutions) greatly improves customer experience and security.

 Last year’s Tolly Group report on ROI for DDI showed how efficient such systems could be.
-By integrating and automating DNS/DHCP and IPAM, companies could demonstrate a ROI of up to 263%.
+By integrating and automating DNS/DHCP and IPAM, companies could demonstrate an ROI of up to 263%.
 And when it comes to keeping track of devices and maintaining a record of changes, there’s also a huge advantage in the DDI approach; it’s about 90% quicker.
 With these efficiencies all mounted up, companies are, on average, about 400% more productive.

 For staying aware of what’s happening in your network, a DDI appliance is a clear winner – it helps avoid costly errors and gives IT managers greater visibility and flexibility of what’s happening on the system, as well as making the whole infrastructure more secure.
 Most importantly, by utilizing automation of policy-driven life cycle management, organizations will be able to roll out new services more quickly, thus improving dramatically company profitability.

 Want to maximize your network management efficiency with automated DNS-DHCP-IPAM?